-- 34. For certain physical elements of this Plan for which incremental decision-making is practical and desirable, e.g. population and employment forecasts and the supply of land within settlement areas, the planning horizon is the year 2051, with planning for growth to this planning horizon undertaken in two periods, being between 2022 to 2041 and 2041 to 2051 as described in Section 55.4 of this Plan. - 35.
+- 34. For certain physical elements of this Plan for which incremental decision-making is practical and desirable, e.g. population and employment forecasts and the supply of land within settlement areas, the planning horizon is the year 2051. - 35.
 For other more durable elements, such as the agricultural and natural heritage systems, and Strategic Growth Areas, and the planning vision of this Plan, the horizon is far beyond the year 2051.
 Regional Council is cognizant of the fact that land use decisions have a permanent impact on the landscape and should be made in the context of a time frame well beyond the planning horizon.